amitkgupta/boshv3/README.md

 - More generally, would more flexible, in-code validations for custom resources without the heavyweight need to implement webhooks.
 - Would like to enforce immutability of some/all fields in a custom resource spec.
+- Would like to have foreground propogation policy be default so director-teams can automatically be GC'd

 Larger architectural concerns and concerns related to the developer experience for creating CRDs are outside the scope of this README.